 Over-moulding, on the other hand, is a process by which a plastic injection moulded product is covered by another substance, such as metal or rubber, to improve its durability or performance.
 This can also be known as two-shot moulding.
 Similarly, insert moulding uses two different materials, but the plastic is inserted into a cavity within the mould that surrounds an inner section containing the different material.
 So, the plastic becomes the outer layer.
 Again, having a centre made from a different material can add durability and strength to a finished component and help reduce a larger product or piece of machinery’s overall weight.

 Adreco Plastics serves a large number of sectors across the UK and beyond.
-These include the automotive sector, where products are used in both mass-produced and bespoke vehicle engineering processes, including steering wheels, trim, radio controls, fuel systems and headlight surrounds.
-In the agricultural sector, Adreco Plastics get involved in manufacturing components for crates, pallets and bulk containers, farm machinery and irrigation system parts, packaging and animal feed sacks – basically, anything requiring high levels of durability and hygiene.
+These include the automotive sector, where products are used in mass-produced and bespoke vehicle engineering processes, including steering wheels, trim, radio controls, fuel systems, and headlight surrounds.
+In the agricultural sector, Adreco Plastics manufactures components for crates, pallets and bulk containers, farm machinery and irrigation system parts, packaging and animal feed sacks – basically, anything requiring high levels of durability and hygiene.

 Hygiene and the ability to sterilise are also key factors for customers in the medical sector, which rely on Adreco Plastics for such items as